syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 ## Auto Expand Mode

-By default, the treeview items will be in collapsed state.
-You can define how the nodes to be expanded while loading the TreeView by using `AutoExpandMode` property.
+By default, the items in the treeview will be in a collapsed state.
+You can define how the nodes should be expanded when loading the TreeView by using the `AutoExpandMode` property.

-The `AutoExpandMode` property is only applicable for bound mode.
-For Unbound mode you need to set `IsExpanded` property to `true` while creating the nodes, to be in expanded state while loading the TreeView.
+The `AutoExpandMode` property is only applicable in bound mode.
+In the unbound mode, you need to set the `IsExpanded` property to `true` when creating the nodes in order for them to be in the expanded state when the TreeView is loaded

 * None : All items are collapsed when loaded.
 * RootNodesExpanded : Expands only the root item when loaded.